NextSDS Logo

 Inhalation

 If experiencing respiratory symptoms: Call a poison center or a doctor.
 If breathing is difficult, remove to fresh air and keep at rest in a position comfortable for breathing.
+It may be dangerous to the person providing aid to give mouth-to mouth resuscitation.
 Give oxygen or artificial respiration if necessary.
+Users of breathing apparatus must be trained.

 Symptoms: May cause headache, nausea and irritation of respiratory tract.
 Vomiting.